huubclub/tech_info/index_en.md

 Here's an example of using SoundFlower and Rekordbox on a Mac.

+> :warning: This method captures the sound playing inside the PC with OBS, but the method using the physical audio interface is basically the same.
+If you skip steps 1 and 2 and select the audio interface you want to use when you create a new Audio Input Capture in step 3, you can capture the sound in OBS.
+Some DJ controllers have a built-in audio interface, so if you are using such a controller, you should specify the controller's built-in interface as the capture device for OBS.

 1. Download and install Soundflower.
 As shown in the document of the link, a security warning is given and the first installation is always Don't worry about it, because it will fail.
 Read the link for more information.
 [https://github.com/mattingalls/Soundflower/releases/tag/2.0b2](https://github.com/mattingalls/Soundflower/releases/tag/2.0b2)
 1. Change the audio output of the Rekordbox to Soundflower(2 ch).